Tradition and Culture

 It is important that the Games should be restored to their full glory as soon as it is possible to do so.

-Another important facet of Gaelic culture is FIdchell or “The Wisdom of the Woods”, Gaelic chess.
+Another important facet of Gaelic culture is Fidchell or “The Wisdom of the Woods”, Gaelic chess.
 This was enjoyed for many centuries if not millennia by Irish people, and features in all sorts of stories stretching back to the Tuatha De Danann.
 A comprehensive guide on how to play Fidchell can be found here: https://anclaiomhsolais.com/the-rules-of-fidchell

 Pride of place in the restoration and development of our Gaelic culture should go to the seanchaí or Irish storyteller.
 Heirs to the Bardic and Druidic schools, the seanchaí were crucial to the preservation of Ireland’s oral legends and lore.